rrumana/arch/README.md

 A repository containing everything related to my personal Arch setup

-My laptop it terribly unstable and so this repo is mainly for me to document my setup as it evolves and make install scripts so that when I eventually have to reinstall everything it goes much quicker.
+My laptop it terribly unstable (Curse you Lenovo) so this repo is mainly for me to document my setup as it evolves and make install scripts so that when I eventually have to reinstall everything it goes much quicker.

 My theme colors will be based on Tokyo night
 I am enjoying Noto Sans Mono but I might change that as well